 - Multiple skin healing effects have been scientifically demonstrated with the application of the herbal extracts found in Five Elements products.
 These include anti-inflammatory, anti-oxidant, wound-healing, and anti-microbial effects.

-- When acting together, these effects are likely to have synergistic effects, meaning they may help reinforce each other.
+- When acting together, these components may have synergistic effects, meaning they may help reinforce each other.

 - Antioxidants present in plant oil extracts present in the Skin Tonic range help protect skin from damage by free radicals, which may, in turn, help counter inflammation.